dabeaz/curio/docs/reference.rst

 The following functions are provided to simplify common tasks related to making network connections and writing servers.

-.. asyncfunction:: open_connection(host, port, *, ssl=None, source_addr=None, server_hostname=None, timeout=None)
+.. asyncfunction:: open_connection(host, port, *, ssl=None, source_addr=None, server_hostname=None)

    Creates an outgoing connection to a server at *host* and *port*.
 This connection is made using the :py:func:`socket.create_connection` function and might be IPv4 or IPv6 depending on the network configuration (although you're not supposed to worry about it).  *ssl* specifies whether or not SSL should be used.  *ssl* can be ``True`` or an instance of :class:`curio.ssl.SSLContext`.  *source_addr* specifies the source address to use on the socket.  *server_hostname* specifies the hostname to check against when making SSL connections.
 It is highly advised that this be supplied to avoid man-in-the-middle attacks.

 .. asyncfunction:: open_unix_connection(path, *, ssl=None, server_hostname=None):